rkm0959/Inequality_Solving_with_CVP/README.md

 ## The reasoning behind the algorithm

 **Warning : the stuff I say here are not mathematically precise.
-It's 100% intuition**
+It's based on intuition**

 Basically what the algorithm does, is to build a lattice with the given matrix and find a closest vector (with Babai's algorithm) to ``(lb + vb) / 2``.
 However, there is one more twist to the algorithm.